AbdulrahmanMohammadSalem/My-Projects-Portfolio/Bank Simulation #2/README.md

 # Bank Simulation #2
 ## License — Personal Use Only
-- *This project is © 2025 Abdulrahman Mohammad Salem and are licensed under the [SALEM PERSONAL-USE LICENSE (SPUL) v1.0](https://github.com/AbdulrahmanMohammadSalem/My-Projects-Portfolio/blob/main/LICENSE).*
+- *This project is © 2025 Abdulrahman Mohammad Salem and is licensed under the [SALEM PERSONAL-USE LICENSE (SPUL) v1.0](https://github.com/AbdulrahmanMohammadSalem/My-Projects-Portfolio/blob/main/LICENSE).*
 - *You may view and use the code for private, non-commercial projects only.
 You may NOT fork, modify, redistribute, or claim ownership.*
 - *For permission beyond personal use contact: abdulrahman.mohammad.salem@gmail.com.*